input-output-hk/cardano-docs.iohk.io/_docs/cardano/addresses.md

 address, we create a validator script into which redemption script can be plugged in.
 To redeem funds, we evaluate validator script with redemption script as an argument.
-If validator script evaluates to `success`, money is gettning sent as specified by the redeemer.
+If validator script evaluates to `success`, money is getting sent as specified by the redeemer.
 Otherwise, nothing happens.

 To quote Bitcoin Wiki,